martin-fink/rust-wkd-server/README.md

 ## Running this project

-Put your _public_ keys into `./openpgp/keys`.
-Files should be named like the email address that the key is registered for.
+Put your __public__ keys into `./openpgp/keys`.
+Files should be named after the email address that the key is registered for.
+See some examples below:

+- Valid names:
+  - `user@example.com`
+  - `user@example.com.asc` (optional `.asc` file ending will be ignored)
+- Invalid names:
+  - `ktujkt7nrz91b17es7prizffedzxrsna` (wkd hash -- this tool will hash the username)
+  - `my-public-key.asc`

 Optionally, put your policy into a text file in `./openpgp`.

 ```shell